Common in the form of lichen simplex chronicus; uncommon as atopic dermatitis

 Treatment for all the eczematous vulvar skin conditions is the same.

 • Identify contributing factors such as yeast infection and treat them.
 Culture for yeast even if it is not seen under the microscope.
-Because the use of topical steroids, the primary treatment for eczematous vulvar skin conditions, may make women more susceptible to candidiasis, consider treatment for yeast even if it is not seen.
+Because the use of topical steroids, the primary treatment for eczematous vulvar skin conditions, may make women more susceptible to Candidiasis, consider treatment for yeast even if it is not seen.
 (See table below).

 • Encourage the wearing of loose, comfortable, non-binding clothing.
 Examine life style issues that may have brought the condition on.
 Eliminate irritants or allergens and treat the skin with soothing warm water soaks, patting dry gently.